AmaniAppNest/nv-quantum-sensor-simulator/README.md

 The NV electronic ground state is modeled as a spin-1 quantum system.

-The Hamiltonian currently includes the principal contributions:
+The Hamiltonian includes the principal contributions:

 * Zero-field splitting.
 * Zeeman interaction with an external magnetic field.